NIST 800-88 Certificate of Destruction

 NIST 800-88 Compliant Certificate of Destruction

-A NIST 800-88 Certificate of Destruction must include the hard drive make, model, serial number and type as well as the parent computer’s serial number.
+A NIST 800-88 Certificate of Destruction must include the hard drive make, model, serial number, type, and the parent computer’s serial number.

 Destroying hard drives “in compliance with NIST” requires specific reporting details.
-This means that your COD must detail all hard drive information, identify the computer in which the hard drive came from and how the hard drive was destroyed.
+This means that your COD must detail all hard drive information, identify the computer from which the hard drive came, and describe how the hard drive was destroyed.

 NIST 800-88 Background